veadotube Plugin for Touch Portal

 1. Event: When Plugin State Changes

-Choose Veadotube Plugin > Primary Instance > Current Avatar State - Name Screenshot of the Touch Portal showing 'When the plugin State' event as 'Current State Avatar - Name' does not change to blank and the Change Button Visuals action set to change Text.
+Choose Veadotube Plugin > Primary Instance > Current Mini Avatar State - Name and does not change to Screenshot of the Touch Portal showing 'When the plugin State' event as 'Current State Avatar - Name' does not change to blank and the Change Button Visuals action set to change Text.
 The Text Box is empty

 2. Add a Change Button Visuals action inside the event and set it to use the Name to change the button text Screenshot of the Touch Portal showing 'When the plugin State' event as 'Current State Avatar - Name' does not change to blank and the Change Button Visuals action set to change Text.
-The Variable selector is open to Veadotube Plugin, Primary Instance, 'Current Avatar State - Name' You can add other Text to the change action as well
+The Variable selector is open to Veadotube Plugin, Primary Instance, 'Current Mini Avatar State - Name'

 The Button should now show the current active Avatar Name